-We created it because we couldn't find any tool that offered to accurately measure the amount of CO2 produced by visitors taking into account their power grid and the weight of the website and server.
+Statsy has also been created because we couldn't find any tool that offered to accurately measure the amount of CO2 produced by visitors, considering their power grid and the weight of the website and server.

 The analysis clearly shows which page has the biggest footprint.
-Thanks to the integration, we know how much CO2e is generated by a person in the Swedish or Polish power grid.
+Thanks to the integration, we know how much CO2e a person in the Swedish or Polish power grid generates.
 It makes the results incredibly accurate.
 What is more, you can automatically offset the emissions.

 We use the co2.js library - the same one that websitecarbon.com uses on its engine.
 It's the only open-source library maintained by an NGO.
 On top of that, we use an API to check if your hosting uses renewable energy.

 We offer web vitals measurement, GDPR support, and a light script (40 times lighter than GTM) that will be implemented on your website.
 We can easily make your website's emissions data public to make it even more transparent.
 Statsy can replace Google Analytics in most use cases.
 We offer tools for comparing periods - you can check how your website performs relative to the previous period.
-We've also added team management features, so it's easy to grant access to users.
+We've also added team management features, so granting access to users is easy.

 We are aware we still have things to improve - we have launched the project only recently.
 We are still working on the mobile view and fixing bugs, but everything is working, and we are getting positive feedback.

 To start measuring, just sign up!
-You'll need to create an account and implement a script into the head of your website, which means this tool is a bit different than the first two.
+You can simply gain access by creating an account and implementing a script into the head of your website, which means this tool is a bit different than the first two.